 Figure 26.
 Monitoring student progress in the Test Administrator Interface

 How to Monitor Student Testing

-A test examiner may also use the Test Administrator Interface to view the testing progress of any student.
-This screen will not show test questions or scores but will let the test examiner know the percentage of questions that have been delivered to each student.
+A TE may also use the Test Administrator Interface to view the testing progress of any student.
+This screen will not show test questions or scores but will let the TE know the percentage of questions that have been delivered to each student.

 At the start of the test, all the students in the session are listed in the Tests without issues table.
-If the Test Administrator Interface detects that a student requires assistance, such as a student has a pending print request or a student’s test has been paused due to an environment security breach or due to the launch of a forbidden application, the Tests with potential issues table appears at the top listing the students who need intervention.
+If the Test Administrator Interface detects that a student requires assistance, such as a student having a pending print request or a student’s test having been paused because of an environment security breach or because of the launch of a forbidden application, the Tests with potential issues table appears at the top listing the students who need intervention.